Most of us would be better off if we consumed more probiotics. And that’s probably why you decided to try drinking kefir in the first place, right?

 Once you open the package, the shelf life doesn’t really change ([LW]), but there’s always a chance of microbial contamination causing the kefir to spoil.
-So it’s definitely not a given that the kefir you’ve opened 2 weeks before its date will last up to that date in top-notch quality.
-Like with similar dairy products such as buttermilk or sour cream, it’s best to consume this fermented milk drink as soon as possible.
+That means it’s not a given that the kefir you’ve opened 2 weeks before its date will last up to that date in top-notch quality.

 How To Store Kefir?

 You should keep kefir in the fridge, plain and simple.